Å: Symbol for angstrom

-On computers
+Unicode

 Danish keyboard with keys for Æ, Ø and Å.

 On Norwegian keyboards the Æ and Ø trade places.

 Type designs of the capital "Å"

 The Å in Times New Roman.

 Some type designers like using the "ring stick" state, as they think that that way the glyph will not be very tall.
 Otherwise prefer the "ring separate" state, for example SIL Fonts.
 The second state is more common.

 SIL modified the ring position in the A-ring glyph.
 The ring is separated.